-In 2005, King County staff began seeking ways to prepare our communities to adapt to the future world predicted by climate change scientists , a world of warmer temperatures and less predictable weather patterns.
+For over 15 years, King County staff has been seeking ways to prepare our communities to adapt to the future world predicted by climate change scientists , a world of warmer temperatures and less predictable weather patterns.

 Reducing and mitigating greenhouse gas pollution

 To reduce and mitigate greenhouse gas pollution, we are working to lessen our dependence on fossil fuel for powering our plants and facilities.
 We are the largest electricity user of all King County government, as we treat the wastewater of over 1.8 million people all day, every day.
 A robust energy program has resulted in several projects that convert our digester gas to energy.
 We scrub the digester gas from the treatment process and use it in several ways; for energy on-site, sell it to Puget Sound Energy, or for cogeneration of power.
 (Cogeneration is when you do more than one thing with the energy, in our case we use it to power large pumps and recycle the heat generated from the pumps.)
 We have identified a series of energy conservation efforts and are systematically implementing them.
 We're also working on a division-wide energy plan to further identify opportunities in this area.

 Biosolids, the nutrient-rich organic product of the solids digestion process, are being used as a soil amendment to fertilize fields of canola which is being used to produce biofuels.
 It also is used to fertilize forest plantations as well as wheat, grapes, orchards, and numerous other crops.
 Soil and plant uptake of carbon are proven solutions for sequestering carbon.

 At WTD, we are making a number of preparations and adaptations as climate change is expected to affect our business in several ways.
 Climate change can lead to extreme winter rainfall and a shift in timing of spring snowmelt which would increase the risk of flooding and higher flows that could challenge the capacity of our treatment plants and conveyance infrastructure.
 We are committed to: